What Are the First Signs of an STD?

 doctor coat

-For many centuries, humankind has been plagued by a number of infections primarily transmitted through intimate sexual contact.
-Known as sexually transmitted diseases (STDs) or sexually transmitted infections (STIs), these diseases run the gamut from common and annoying (e.g. chlamydia or genital herpes), to less common, but far more serious (e.g. HIV or syphilis).
+Infections can occur anywhere in the body—and for centuries, individuals have been impacted by diseases and infections that are transmitted through intimate sexual contact.
+Known as sexually transmitted diseases (STDs) or sexually transmitted infections (STIs), these diseases run the gamut from common and painful (e.g. chlamydia or genital herpes), to less common, but far more serious (e.g. HIV or syphilis).

 • Painful intercourse